8xEngineers/cse210-tinyfoot-team12/admin/warmup-retro.md

 **5. Ryosuke Matsuzawa**:
  - **Strength**:
    - Read original version's document carefully and contributed project documentation.
-   - Implemented new option of primary function required in the team meeting, although it was rejected later because the request was from the requester's misunderstanding.
+   - Implemented new option of primary function requested in the team meeting, although it was rejected later because the plan changed.

  - **Weakness**:
    - No experience of frontend development.
-I spent a lot of time to find out Typescript and CSS.
+I spent a lot of time to find out TypeScript and CSS.
    - have a disadvantage on verbal communication with the teammates because of my poor English.